-According to SANBI BGIS, the site would historically have contained Boland Granite Fynbos which is listed as "vulnerable" on the National Environmental Management: Biodiversity Act (Act No. 10 of 2004) Final Summary of Listed Ecosystems (GN 34809 - 09 December 2011).
+According to SANBI BGIS, the site would historically have contained Namaqualand Klipkoppe Shrubland (Least Threatened) on the National Environmental Management: Biodiversity Act (Act No. 10 of 2004) Final Summary of Listed Ecosystems (GN 34809 - 09 December 2011).

 Figure 1: Google Earth view of the site location.